 B.A.
 Human Development: Social Change Concentration

-This on-campus program is rooted in the knowledge that personal growth and evoking positive social change are interconnected processes.
+This Bachelor of Arts in Human Development degree program with a concentration in Social Change is rooted in the knowledge that personal growth and evoking positive social change are interconnected processes.
 Students will learn to collaboratively design and implement change in organizations, school or community and in society by creating participatory mediums such as storytelling, grant writing, research.
-Graduates of this bachelor’s completion program are empowered to use their voice and their minds in confronting the injustices they experience related to discrimination and privilege—creating positive change in the world.
+Graduates of this bachelor’s degree in Human Development: Social Change program are empowered to use their voice and their minds in confronting the injustices they experience related to discrimination and privilege—creating positive change in the world.

 Education for Critical Consciousness